Cone Creek Hut

 Maintenance Status

 Cone Creek Hut is designated as minimal maintenance.
-The track up the TL of Cone Creek to the Hut from the Haupiri valley was recut by Jack Grinstead using Back Country Trust funding.
-He and his party also did some work on the tracked sections of the route from the Hut up onto the Lake Morgan tops.
+The track up the TL of Cone Creek to the Hut from the Haupiri valley is community maintained was recut by Jack Grinstead some years back using Back Country Trust funding.
+He and his party also did some initial work on the tracked sections of the route from the Hut up onto the Lake Morgan tops.
 I did some more retrimming and marking on the tops route in 2020.
 In January 2022 the BCT made use of Kaimahi for Nature funding to re-roof and re-pile the Hut and replace the louvre windows.
+Michal Klajban and his Christchurch Tramping Club friends are planning to do some work on the route this at some point.

 Location